zhangpin10/CodingChallengePhase1/README.md

 ## Demo.py
 ### main demo file.
 It demos the procedures of data parser pipeline and data loader pipeline.

-- 1. User can just run Demo.py.
+- 1. User can just run Demo.py (only need to provide the data_path).

 - 2. The parsed dicom data and contour masks will be save into a data.h5 file after executing the code.